prominence-eosc/docs/architecture.md

 ![Worker overview](worker.png)

-* Startd: HTCondor daemon running on a worker, which advertises resources to the HTCondor Collector and launches jobs via the Starter
+* Startd: HTCondor daemon running on a worker, which advertises resources to the HTCondor Collector and launches jobs via the Starter.
+Depending on the resources required by each job, there may be one or multiple starters running concurrently.
-* Executor: Manages execution of a single job, including pulling container images, downloading data, making storage available, running tasks in containers and uploading any output data
+* Executor: Manages execution of a single job, including pulling container images, downloading data, making storage available, running tasks in containers and uploading any output data.